dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

  The *ProductDetails.aspx* page is displayed.

     ![Display Data Items and Details - Products](display_data_items_and_details/_static/image4.png)
-4. Close the browser.

-## Summary

-In this series tutorial, you added markup and code to display products and product details.
-You learned about strongly typed data controls, model binding, and value providers.
-In the next tutorial, you'll add a shopping cart to the Wingtip Toys application.
+In the next tutorial, you add a shopping cart to the Wingtip Toys application.

 ## Additional resources